ronil-gwalani/RonImagePickerLibrary/README.md

         super.onCreate(savedInstanceState)
         setContentView(R.layout.activity_main)

-            RonImagePicker(this, this).getImage(//Do not try to pass ResultImage callback in here it won't work just implement it the way it is in example crop = true,         // By default its true mark it false if you don't want that cameraOnly = true,   // if you only want image from camera pass cameraOnly=true galleyOnly = true,   // if you only want image from camera pass galleyOnly=true compress = true,     // by default compression is false if you need it pass compress = true compressionPercentage = 80,// only greater than 50 and less than 100 values are allowed for compression
-                // & if you have chosen crop then no need to pass compression its automatically compressed )
+              val imagePicker = RonImagePicker(this, this)//here you have to pass the context and ResultImageCallback
+            //do not initialize the object in here intelligize it exactly as it shown is the example imagePicker
+                .allowCrop(false)//by default its true
+                .allowCompress(true,90)//by default its false and the compress percentage is only applicable between 60-100 .allowGalleyOnly(false)//by default both camera & gallery options are showing if you want only one mark it true
+                .allowCameraOnly(false)//by default both camera & gallery options are showing if you want only one mark it true
+                .start()//this method starts the image picker

         }

+   // here you have to override this result callback do not pass it as object it wont work
-      override val startForResult: ActivityResultLauncher<Intent> = registerForActivityResult(
+    override val result: ActivityResultLauncher<Intent> = registerForActivityResult(
+        ActivityResultContracts.StartActivityForResult()
-        ActivityResultContracts.StartActivityForResult()) { result: ActivityResult ->
+    ) { result: ActivityResult ->
         if (result.resultCode == Activity.RESULT_OK) {
             val imagePath = result.data?.getStringExtra(RESULT_IMAGE_PATH)
             val imageFile: File? = if (Build.VERSION.SDK_INT >= Build.VERSION_CODES.TIRAMISU) {